-As of the date of this MD&A, the Company has interests in three properties: Golden Arrow, Kinsley Mountain, in which Pilot has informed the Company it has earned a 65% interest, and Pinnacle.
-Both Kinsley Mountain and Pinnacle are subject to mining lease agreements with NSL.
+As of the date of this MD&A, the Company has interests in three properties: Golden Arrow, Kinsley Mountain, in which Pilot has earned a 65% interest, and Pinnacle.
+Both Kinsley Mountain and Pinnacle are subject to mining lease agreements with an affiliate, NSL.